- This event has passed.

 - Active reading and connected writing practices

-There will be time to get your questions answered after their presentation.
-All K-12 teachers, administrators, instructional specialists, and library media specialists are invited to attend this live, interactive event.
-Join us to learn strategies to improve literacy levels and develop deeper learning in your classroom, school, or district!
+All K-12 teachers, administrators, instructional specialists, and library media specialists are invited to watch this recorded edWebinar.
+Learn strategies to improve literacy levels and develop deeper learning in your classroom, school, or district!

 About the Presenters